 Our Parish Officials

-For visits, sacraments, counselling and general enquiries during the vacancy, please contact the churchwardens.
+For visits, sacraments, counselling and general enquiries, please contact us.

 The Parish – 1889 (From the 1949 Diamond Jubilee Booklet)